TrojanerHD/Songrequestbot-Old/README.md

   ```
 When you start the program for the first time, it will demand you in the command prompt window to head to a specific website and log in with your Spotify account.
 This is necessary to search for songs and play songs on Spotify

-Now you should see a window with a YouTube player which will play songs (Or at least will it do that once the bot development is finished).
+Now you should see a window with a YouTube player which will play songs.

 ## Built With
 * [Node.js](https://nodejs.org) - Server side JavaScript